taelid/summer-theme-vscode/README.md

 ---

-<p align="center">This is my first extension, please let me know if there are any issues!</p>
+<p align="center">This is my first extension, I hope you enjoy using it, please let me know if there are any issues! </p>

+<p align="center"> I'll add a light mode version of the theme if there is a demand for it. 🧡</p>